IUDataStructuresCourse/course-web-page-spring-2024/lab1.md

 those functions do what their specifications describe?
 In Task 2, you are supposed to create test cases for those three implementations.
 You have two options for test oracles: 1) using the Java standard library or
 2) implementing your own.
+You are only responsible for testing _correctness_, not time complexity.

 Think about the following questions before you start:

 1. What does it mean for each search algorithm to be correct?
+Hint: their specifications.
 2. Can some of the three algorithms share the same test oracle?
 Why?
 3. What are possible _corner cases_?
 Hint: arrays with 0 or 1 element, arrays
    with even or odd lengths, start and end positions being equal, ...